 Podere Salicutti is gem of an estate located in the southeastern part of Montalcino.
-The winery has long been one of the leading figures in the tiny, yet burgeoning “Natural Wine” movement in Brunello appellation.
-It is run meticulously by Francesco Leanza who left his career as a chemical engineer in Rome to dedicate himself full-time to Podere Salicutti in 1995.
+The winery has long been one of the leading figures in the burgeoning “Natural Wine” movement in the Brunello appellation.
+Until 2016 it was run meticulously by Francesco Leanza who left his career as a chemical engineer in Rome to dedicate himself full-time to Podere Salicutti in 1995.
 Leanza originally purchased the property in 1990 and immediately began reviving the olive grove and renovating the building on the estate.
-A few years later, he set out to revive the vineyards, which he had begun replanting in 1994.
+A few years later, he set out to revive the vineyards, which he began replanting in 1994.
 In 2016, Felix and Sabine Eichbauer purchased the estate from Francesco and with that purchase, Francesco agreed to continue to run the winery for a few years.

 At harvest, all the grapes are harvested by hand, and carefully sorted before being brought into the winery for fermentation which occurs in open top stainless steel and, of course, with indigenous yeast using a pied de cuvee.
 Macerations last for around three weeks.
 His Rosso di Montalcino is aged in 10HL tonneaux – 20% of which is new – it then goes into the bottle for at least six months before release.
 His Brunello is aged 3 years in wood.
-It starts in smaller oak – a combo of barrique and tonneaux - and then is transferred into 20HL to 40HL casks.
+It starts in 500L and 1000L tonneaux - and then is transferred into 20HL to 40HL casks.
 All of the oak at the winery is neutral French oak aside from their largest 40HL botte which is Slavonian.

-Leanza makes only about 7,000-9,000 bottles of Brunello each year.
-His style impeccably balances power and elegance, and the wines have almost a Burgundian sense of style and grace on the palate.
-He believes in showcasing the personality of each vintage in the wine, rather than over-working the vinifications to make more than nature gave.
+Each year the winery produces a scant 2,500 cases of wine.
 Given the tiny production, Salicutti’s wines are sought after, and for good reason, they have the stuffing to develop with age in the cellar, though they have an elegance that makes them tempting to drink on release!